Alireza Faghani: Refereeing career

-In 2019 he and his family migrated from Iran to Australia, and he was subsequently signed on by the A-League to the full time match official panel.
+In 2019, he and his family migrated from Iran to Australia, and he was subsequently signed on by the A-League to the full time match official panel.
 Since 2023, he is on the FIFA list of international referees from Australia.
 Faghani's decision to represent Australia was believed to be linked to his support for the Mahsa Amini protests, which resulted in the FFIRI delisting Faghani as an Iranian referee in retaliation.

 In 2024, Faghani was selected to referee the 2023 AFC Asian Cup opener, representing Australia.
-During Jordan's 3–2 win over Iraq in the round of 16, Faghani controversially gave Iraqi striker Aymen Hussein a second yellow card for his goal celebration in the 76th minute.
-Hussein did not remove his jersey — the most common act in football that incurs a yellow card for "excessive celebration" — nor did he leave the field of play, which is in fact what the Jordanian players did earlier.
-He was also neither in the line of sight of any of his Jordanian opponents, nor were any of the Jordanian players visibly offended.
-However, Hussein mimicked a Jordanian celebration that was done in the first half, which could be seen as unsportsmanlike conduct.
+During Jordan's 3–2 win over Iraq in the round of 16, Faghani controversially gave Iraqi striker Aymen Hussein a second yellow card for a goal celebration in the 76th minute, that mimicked an opposition celebration.
 After the game, a petition by Iraqi fans on change.org was made to call on Faghani's suspension, which accumulated over 800,000 signatures.
 The Asian Football Confederation issued a statement saying Faghani's decision was correct.
 Faghani received a torrent of social media abuse, leading to Football Australia issuing a statement saying that they are taking steps to protect and support their official.

 On 14 April 2025, Faghani was named as a match official for the 2025 FIFA Club World Cup, representing Australia.
 Faghani and Australian assistant referees Anton Shchetinin and Ashley Beacham were selected to referee the opening match of the tournament at Hard Rock Stadium in Miami Gardens, Florida.
 After refereeing two group stage matches and a quarter-final match during the tournament, Faghani was selected to referee the 2025 FIFA Club World Cup final.
 After the Club World Cup final, Iranian state media criticized and threatened Faghani after having censored the award ceremony, while Iranian dissidents praised Faghani for his conduct during the tournament and described his presence at such a high-profile event as a source of national pride.

+In April 2026, Faghani was named as a referee for the 2026 FIFA World Cup, representing Australia.

 Matches

 FIFA World Cup

 Alireza Faghani presents a yellow card during the France vs Argentina match in the round of 16 of 2018 FIFA World Cup.

-Alireza Faghani referring the Serbia vs Brazil match in the group stage of 2018 FIFA World Cup.
+Alireza Faghani refereeing the Serbia vs Brazil match in the group stage of 2018 FIFA World Cup.

-Alireza Faghani referring the France vs Argentina match in the round of 16 of 2018 FIFA World Cup.
+Alireza Faghani refereeing the France vs Argentina match in the round of 16 of 2018 FIFA World Cup.

-Alireza Faghani referring the Japan vs. Turkmenistan match in the 2019 AFC Asian Cup.
+Alireza Faghani refereeing the Japan vs. Turkmenistan match in the 2019 AFC Asian Cup.